ui/stamps-api-docs/source/auth_api.rst

-token         Yes      Authentication string identifier    Yes      A string indicating customer's email, Member ID, mobile number or primary key ID type          Yes      A string for OTP sending method choice, supports ``email`` and ``sms`` template_code No       A string for the template used to send the OTP, if not provided OTP is only returned from the API call
+token         Yes      Authentication string identifier    Yes      A string indicating customer's email, Member ID, mobile number or primary key ID type          Yes      A string for OTP sending method choice, supports ``email`` and ``sms`` template_code No       A string indicating the template to be used to send the OTP
 ============= ======== ===========

 Example of API call request using cURL: